Nsustain/nsustain.com/README.md

 <br>

 ***How do we keep maintaining our server?***<br>
+We don't do ads.
+We just maintain Nsustain's server out of our own pocket.
 Our website was created to be a place for the open-source community.
 As such, Nsustain